Greenbox70/pdsnd_github/README.md

 In this project, I used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

+Following questions were answered in the project.
+1 Popular times of travel
+2 Popular stations and trip
+3 Trip duration
+4 User info

 ### Files used
 These are the .csv files used for the project. chicago.csv new_york_city.csv washington.csv